The department is housed in the Green Music Center and Joan and Sanford I. Weill Hall.

 Close to San Francisco and the Pacific Ocean, SSU’s NASM-accredited music program is housed in the 105,435-square-foot Green Music Center.

 SSU offers generous scholarships and performance opportunities in instrumental, choral, jazz, and music theatre.
-Scholarship Auditions will be March 10th, 2013.
+Students are automatially considered for a music scholarship when they audition.

 Sonoma State has been named one of the most beautiful college campuses in the country by Thebestcolleges.org.
 Ranking number 34 out of 50, SSU outranked prestigious universities as the University of San Diego and UC Santa Cruz in terms of campus setting.